lawrennd/talks/_atomic-human/the-atomic-human-cses-aru-christmas.md

 These aren't questions with simple answers, but they're important questions to think about as you navigate a world increasingly shaped by artificial intelligence.}

+\slides{* When do we prefer AI decisions?
+* What human skills will be *more* valuable?
+* How can we ensure AI reflects our values?
+* What role would you like AI to play in *your* career?
+}

 \thanks

 \references